beaveronpole/wav2mp3/README.md

 - float 32 bit
 - float 64 bit

-*It should works and for unsigned 2..7 bit data, and signed 9..31 data, but i have no files to check.*
+*It should work for unsigned 2..7 bit data, and signed 9..31 data, but i have no files to check.*

 To start encoding we should run the program with args like: `wav2mp3 ./directory_with_wav_files`